digst/OIOIDWS.Net/readme.txt

 There's also an example project Digst.OioIdws.Rest.Examples.ServerCombined for running the AS and WSP components in the same application.
 It will be hosted at https://digst.oioidws.rest.wsp:10002

-Now the Digst.OioIdws.Rest.Examples.Client can be run from a command line to retrieve a SecurityToken from the STS, store it on the AS and invoke the WSP using the issued access token.
+Now the Digst.OioIdws.Rest.Examples.Client can be run from a elevated command line (in order to access the private keys in certificate store) to retrieve a SecurityToken from the STS, store it on the AS and invoke the WSP using the issued access token.